 I asked them where they were in America.

-Never been there, but I immediately booked a flight to Milwaukee.
-I thought I left this family forever only to find that I’ve found them again…in the middle of nowhere…in Sheboygan.
+Never heard of it.
+I checked the flights to Milwaukee — $38 roundtrip from Denver?
+Leaving the following week?
+Sold.
+I thought I left this family forever only to find that I’ve found them again…in the middle of nowhere…in Sheboygan of all places.

-When I knocked on their front door, Yasin Zuhar answered.
-He was one of the first Rohingya children I met in Thailand, so it was only fitting that he was the one to open the door.
-He was wearing giant snow pants with a beanie and long-sleeved adidas shirt.
+When I knocked on their front door, Yasin answered.
+He was one of the first Rohingya children I met in Thailand.
+He was wearing giant snow pants with a beanie and long-sleeved Adidas shirt.
 Already such an American.

 When he saw me, his eyes lit up and he jumped into my arms.
 His sisters, brothers, and mother joined and within minutes, we were all reunited.

 There were two things I noticed about seeing them for the first time since Thailand.
 First, their English had improved tremendously.
+No surprise there.
 It was amazing to see the progress they’d made since I first met them as shy, fresh-off-the-boat refugees in Thailand.

-They could barely speak two words of English and now they are telling me about their new school, their American friends, and how cold snow is on their feet when they try to run outside without their boots (no kidding).
+They could barely speak two words of English and now they are telling me about their new school, their American friends, and how cold snow is on their feet when they try to run outside without their boots.

 The second thing was the sheer gratitude they showed me.
 They were so shocked that I would actually come visit them.
 They called every family member they could contact…this included the mother’s eleven siblings, first cousins, second cousins, aunts, uncles, mother’s sister’s husband’s distant relatives, etc. Contacting all of the relatives took roughly the entire trip’s duration, which spanned over a couple of days.
 I was shocked at how they were able to stay in contact with so many friends and family, despite their transient lifestyle.